 The Historical Society planted flowering shrubs and perennials at the Town Pound as part of the Town’s ‘Adopt An Island’ program.
 How appropriate that the Society beautify this particular location!
 What an opportunity to improve the important historic landmark, the symbol of Westwood, which appears on the Town Seal!

 Lura Provost designed a suitable plan, using appropriate 18th century native plants, being careful not to include any invasive or exotic specimens.
 Davey Tree of Norwood pruned and fertilized the trees as a community service project.
 Ron Chiurri is the “Keeper of the Pound”, mows the grass and maintains the historic site.
 The white oak in the center of the pound is ailing from oak anthracnose, a rare fungus disease for oak trees.
-The tree may loose its leaves, then releaf and recover.
+The tree may lose its leaves, then releaf and recover.